The Basics About Commodity ETFs

 You've heard a lot about commodity ETFs, but you need to really understand how they work before adding them to your portfolio.
-Don't worry, I get it, and I'm here to help.
-I've compiled the most frequently asked questions about commodity funds as well as a list of the available ETFs and ETNs on the current market.
+We've compiled the most frequently asked questions about commodity funds as well as a list of the available ETFs and ETNs on the current market.

 Commodity ETFs are great investment vehicles for investors who need to hedge risk or want to gain exposure to physical goods such as agriculture products, precious metals, and energy resources.
 However, the make-up of a commodity ETF is a little different than your normal ETF.